Skip to content

 Buying a used car is the biggest financial decision most people make in any given year.
 Spending $150 to have an independent mechanic look at it for an hour and a half before you hand over thousands of dollars is the single highest-return decision in the process.

-- Diagnostic scan: all stored, pending, and history codes; freeze-frame data; readiness monitors (so we know if the seller cleared codes recently)
+• Diagnostic scan: all stored, pending, and history codes; freeze-frame data; readiness monitors (which reveal whether the seller cleared codes recently)

-- Tires: tread depth, date codes, wear pattern (which tells us about alignment and suspension)
+• Tires: tread depth, date codes, wear pattern (which reveals alignment and suspension condition)

 Things this inspection has caught